rchikhi/2025-logan-practical/PartB.md

 **Q6.** Is the query sequence exactly present in the contigs, or are there mismatches?

+In some cases we're not so lucky to have the whole query sequence present in a single contig.
+Try for example to align to `SRR26176344`, *unitigs* this time.

 ## 5 .
 Retrieve Your Results

 The confirmation e‑mail contains **two links**: